maryammoshtoofar/ecommerce-next-typescript/README.md

 ## Deployed on Vercel

-PLEASE USE A VPN TO OPEN THE URL BELOW
+PLEASE USE A VPN TO OPEN THE URL BELOW.

 Open  [ecommerce-next-typescript-seven.vercel.app](https://ecommerce-next-typescript-seven.vercel.app)
 Login Info: (Use this login info to be able to view the admin dashboard)
 Username: admin